Introduction

 Early on, as an undergraduate at the University of Michigan, I discovered the immense role the avant gardes played in cinema’s development.
 I still remember the first day of my “Intro to FTVM Course” when Professor Daniel Herbert declared the greatest lesson film teaches us, that “there are no rules, only conventions.”
 Avant Garde film epitomizes cinema’s propensity to challenge audiences’ assumptions about the moving image.
 Decades after Maya Deren’s “Meshes of the Afternoon” or Masao Adachi’s “A.K.A.
 Serial Killer” first shocked audiences, we are still awed by film’s ability to defamiliarize us with our world.

 This early realization drew me to the Avant-Garde film index, pioneered by Liza Palmer, the review-section editor of Film International and co-editor-in-chief of Film Matters.
-Palmer was motivated to develop a treasure trove for the avant-garde researcher, including book lists, chapters, articles, web documents, and non-traditional publications “related to avant-garde film practice” (Avant Garde Film Index).
-I reached out to Palmer and asked if I could assist in building upon the important work she had achieved with the Index since its 2012 launch.
+In 2012, Palmer developed this treasure trove for the avant-garde researcher, including book lists, chapters, articles, web documents, and non-traditional publications “related to avant-garde film practice” (Avant Garde Film Index).
+I reached out to Palmer and asked if I could assist in building upon the important work she had achieved with the Index since its launch.

 Problem